Vortriz/awesome-niri/README.md

 ## Distro Integration
 - [Pika OS](https://wiki.pika-os.com/en/home#niri-edition) - PikaOS is a Debian sid based Linux distribution focused on gaming and performance optimization, which provides a niri edition ISO.
 - [CachyOS](https://wiki.cachyos.org/configuration/desktop_environments/niri/) - CachyOS is a Arch Linux based distribution focused around gaming, performance, and being user-friendly.
-It provides niri as a install option via its installer.
+It provides niri as an install option via its installer.

 ## Rices
 - [Setup Showcase](https://github.com/YaLTeR/niri/discussions/325) - A showcase of niri setups, where users can share their configurations and get inspiration from others.